GoogleCloudPlatform/community/tutorials/sigfox-sensit/index.md

 1. Follow all the steps in [this document](https://storage.sbg.cloud.ovh.net/v1/AUTH_669d7dfced0b44518cb186841d7cbd75/dev_medias/build/4059ae1jm2231vw/sensit-3-devkit-activation.pdf).

-    **Note**: Ensure that you enter a valid email address so that you can finalize the registration process.
+    Ensure that you enter a valid email address so that you can finalize the registration process.

 1. Wait for a few hours while Sigfox registers your new account in the Sigfox backend and communicates with the device to transfer it to your backend account.
 The delay is due to the Sigfox radio network periodically communicating